jiricodes/nss-cloud/docs/report.md

 ### 3.3 LDAP
 TBC

-### 3.4 Certification BOT
+### 3.4 Certification BOT (Certbot by EFF)
 Let's Encrypt certificate maintainer.

-The bot updates the cetrificate when necessary.
-It doesn't directly communicate with the rest of the system and only contacts Let's Encrypt for the cetrificate and then saves the cetrificate for the nextcloud to use.
+The Certbotupdates the cetrificate when necessary.
+It doesn't directly communicate with the rest of the system and only contacts Let's Encrypt for the cetrificate and then saves the cetrificate to Apache for the nextcloud to use.

 ### 3.5 Clients
 Connection over HTTPS, web browser and android app tested.